aws-samples/aws-cdk-examples/java/application-load-balancer/README.md

 It is a Maven-based project, so you can open this directory with any Maven-compatible Java IDE, and you should be able to build and run tests from your IDE.

-It demonstrates a CDK app with an Application Load Balancer stack which has a listener configured with targets.
-The Targets are point to an Auto Scaling Group of T2 Micro Amazon Linux based Instances.
-The stack is called (`LoadBalancerStack`).
+It demonstrates a CDK app called (`ApplicationLoadBalancerApp`).
+The app invokes a stack called (`LoadBalancerStack`).
+This Stack has multiple constructs which create an Application Load Balancer.
+In addition, a listener is created which listens to targets which point to instances in an Auto Scaling Group.
+The instances in the Auto Scaling Group are based on Amazon Linux AMIs.
+All of these constructs are created in a new VPC.

 ## Building